 Looking for Nirvana

-Drawing inspiration from the Sanskrit term Nirvana, as elucidated in Buddhist philosophy, the project signifies the liberation from all forms of suffering.
-Echoing the sentiments of the Stoic philosopher Seneca, who observed, "We suffer more often in imagination than in reality," this project investigates the complexities of how we imagine our own bodies and minds, and exposes the misperceptions.
-By sharing my personal struggles, I aim to spark conversations about the female desires, the importance of self-acceptance, and the power of vulnerability.
+The title draws on the Sanskrit term Nirvana in Buddhist philosophy, signifying liberation from all forms of suffering.
+It also echoes the Stoic philosopher Seneca’s observation: “We suffer more often in imagination than in reality.”
+The project examines how we imagine our own bodies and minds, revealing and challenging the distortions shaped by memory, emotion, and expectation.

-Having grown up in Taiwan, where discussions about intimacy are often muted and traditional gender roles are still deeply rooted, along with being raised within a household lacking affection, I find myself grappling with the lasting impact of this upbringing in my adulthood.
-Looking for Nirvana thus becomes a feminist and introspective exploration, where the boundaries of intimacy are examined through phototherapy and self-reflective text.
-In my work I search for a path to inner peace, unravelling the complexities of how personal histories affect our lives and reshaping an understanding of love.
+Growing up in Taiwan, where conversations about intimacy are often muted and traditional gender roles deeply rooted, I was raised in a household where affection was scarce.
+This cultural and familial context continues to shape my personal and romantic relationships in adulthood.
+Looking for Nirvana thus becomes a feminist and introspective exploration, examining the boundaries of intimacy through phototherapy and self-reflective text.
+In my work I search for a path to inner peace, unravelling the complexities of how personal histories affect our lives and reimagining an understanding of love.

 Slideshow